Build a Custom Voice AI for Tenant Complaint Triage

 You cannot solve this with a no-code tool.
 A Zapier workflow connecting a transcription service to your PMS gets expensive.
 A single voicemail burns 4-5 tasks: transcribe, summarize with an LLM, categorize, and create a ticket.
 At 60 voicemails per day, that's over 8,000 tasks and a bill exceeding $300 a month for one fragile workflow with no sophisticated error handling.

-The resulting text is passed to the Claude 3 Sonnet API.
-We use a detailed prompt that instructs the model to act as an expert property management dispatcher.
-It extracts the property address, unit number, tenant name, and all distinct issues.
-It then categorizes each issue (e.g., Maintenance-Urgent, Billing-Inquiry) and assigns a priority level based on the content.
-This LLM call completes in under 2 seconds.
+Syntora would design a detailed prompt that instructs the Claude model to act as an expert property management dispatcher.
+This prompt would guide the model to extract key information like property address, unit number, tenant name, and distinct issues.
+It would then categorize each issue (e.g., Maintenance-Urgent, Billing-Inquiry) and assign a priority level based on the content.

-Next, the structured data from Claude is used to perform actions via a FastAPI service.
-For a multi-issue call, the system creates separate, correctly routed tickets in your PMS using its native API.
-We write custom Python clients with httpx for direct integration with AppFolio, Buildium, or Yardi.
-The API interaction to create a ticket and get a confirmation ID takes less than 200ms.
+Structured data from Claude would then be used to perform actions via a FastAPI service.
+For calls with multiple issues, the system would create separate, correctly routed tickets in your PMS using its native API.
+Syntora would develop custom Python clients using httpx for direct integration with systems such as AppFolio, Buildium, or Yardi.

-Every step of the process is logged to a Supabase database, creating a complete audit trail.
-We include a simple dashboard showing processing volumes, common complaint types, and any voicemails that failed.
-Failures trigger a Slack alert with the audio file and transcription for manual review.
-Monthly hosting costs for this entire infrastructure are typically under $50.
+Every step of the process would be logged to a Supabase database, creating a complete audit trail.
+The delivered system would include a simple dashboard showing processing volumes, common complaint types, and any voicemails that triggered a review.
+Failures would typically trigger a Slack alert with the audio file and transcription for manual review by your team.

 Go from Voicemail to Ticket in 30 Seconds